-Attendance
+Attendance Policy

 - 1. Clinical experience is vital for learning and professional development; therefore, there will be no excused clinical absence.
 Make-up of clinical days missed due to snow will be determined by the clinical coordinator and/or program director.
 Specific recommendations will be made for additional experience at the discretion of the faculty. - 2.
 A student may not accumulate more than 2 clinical absences within a 16-week semester or 1 clinical absence in an 8-week semester.
-In addition, students may not accumulate more than 2 left early/late arrivals within a 16 -week semester or 1 left early/late arrival within an 8-week semester.
-To accrue clinical absences may affect the clinical grade negatively or be grounds for dismissal from the program. - 3.
-If a clinical absence and/or left early/late arrival is unavoidable, it is the student's responsibility to notify the clinical coordinator and the clinical site at least 15 minutes prior to the scheduled clinical day.
-Any left early/late arrival that exceeds 3 hours will require the student to schedule make up time with the Clinical Coordinator.
+To accrue clinical absences may affect the clinical grade negatively or be grounds for dismissal from the program.

+- 3. If a clinical absence is unavoidable, it is the student's responsibility to notify the clinical coordinator and the clinical site one hour prior to the scheduled clinical day.
 Student-Instructor contact MUST be made before clinical begins.
-Emails, phone call, and text messages are accepted as notification for class or clinical absences.
-A written clinical make-up Plan for Success will be developed between the student and the clinical coordinator for the missed experience.
+Emails, phone call, and text messages are accepted as notification for class or clinical absences A written clinical make-up Plan for Success will be developed between the student and the clinical coordinator for the missed experience.
 It is the student's responsibility to initiate the Plan for Success process with the instructor within 24 hours of initial notification of absence.
-The specific terms of this contract will be set forth by the clinical instructor and shall include a deadline for completion of terms.
-(Possible examples include but are not limited to; presentation of a formal case study, development of a written research paper, or attendance of clinical make-up experience.)
-If clinical make-up time is required, the student will make up the clinical time at the clinical site in which the time was missed. - 4.
+The specific terms of this contract will be set forth by the clinical coordinator and shall include a deadline for completion of terms.
+(Possible examples include but are not limited to; presentation of a formal case study, development of a written research paper, or attendance of clinical make-up experience.) - 4.
 If a student fails to communicate the absence to the faculty and clinic site, the absence will be considered a No Call / No Show absence.
 The first absence without appropriate notification will result in a written civility warning.
 A copy will be placed in the student's file.
 Two absences without appropriate notification will result in academic ineligibility to continue in the program. - 5.
-Failure to satisfactorily initiate and/or complete the terms of the contract, as specified (including deadline), will be grounds for re-evaluation of contract and may be grounds for dismissal from the program. - 6.
-If tardiness is anticipated, students must notify the instructor at the institution at least 15 minutes prior to the scheduled time of work.
-Students who are tardy without prior notification may not be allowed in the clinical area and will be considered absent for the day.
-Failure to notify the instructor of absence or tardiness may be considered cause for dismissal.
+Failure to satisfactorily initiate and/or complete the terms of the contract, as specified (including deadline), will be grounds for re-evaluation of contract and may be grounds for dismissal from the program.